Lately I’ve been seeing the following status update crop up on the walls of some of my otherwise savvy

 Turn on Login Notifications

 This will alert you when your Facebook account has been accessed from a new device.
-Follow the same steps as above, only select the next item on the list.
-If somebody who isn’t you is accessing your account, you’ll get an e-mail.
+Follow the same steps as above, only select the next

-If you want to be extra cautious, go to item number three in the Security Settings and set up Login Approvals.
+Add a security code to new devicesIf you want to be extra cautious, go to item number three in the Security Settings and set up Login Approvals.
 This will send a new passcode to your mobile phone every time you log into Facebook from an unknown device, which you’ll then have to use as your login password.
 It’s a bit of a hassle, so only do this if you’re really concerned about Facebook security (or more paranoid than the average bear).

-Yes, I usually ignore this too.
+Change your password early and oftenYes, I usually ignore this too.
 But if you get alerts about somebody accessing your account who isn’t you, or see weird posts and messages on your Facebook page that you didn’t put there, odds are good somebody hacked or guessed your password.
 First step in the recovery process is to change your password ASAP.
-Follow the usual advice about using upper/lower case lettersnumbers, oddball characters, etc. Yes, it’s annoying, but it’s also just as annoying to hackers, and that’s the point.
+Follow the usual advice about using upper/lower case letters, numbers, oddball characters, etc. Yes, it’s annoying, but it’s also just as annoying to hackers, and that’s the point.

 One caveat on the above: If somebody’s already hacked your email account, they’ll also be getting all yourpassword recovery emails.
 So you’d better secure that first, following the same steps.